Home Go to Homeopathy

 The study demonstrated that four homeopathic medicines had a positive effect on 'eliminating' breast cancer cells in cell lines in a laboratory setting.
 The study did not include women with breast cancer.
 Before supporters of evidence-based medicine can be persuaded to accept homeopathy as a treatment for breast cancer, many more studies would need to be conclusive.

 Although classical homeopaths themselves might treat a woman with breast cancer with, for example, Thuja, or Phytolacca, this prescription would only result from a thorough case-taking and case-analysis.
 Classical homeopathy treats the whole person, not just one part.

 Have a comment or question?
 Visit our Homeopathy Forum to start or join a conversation.

 About the Author

-Christine Breen-Williams, ISHom, ATH Co Editor of Homeopathy, is a licensed professional homeopath in Ireland.
+Christine Breen-Williams, ISHom is a licensed professional homeopath in Ireland.
 She occasionally writes articles for Livestrong.com and is the Irish representative for the homeopathic software company, Kent Homeopathic Associates.
 Currently, she is participating in Sankaran's 'Wednesdays with Rajan' - an 18 month course in learning and practicing The Sensation Method.

 She and her husband, the Irish novelist, Niall Williams, live in the west of Ireland and London.
 Contact her here.
 Read her full profile.